atbcb/usab-uswds/_prowag/readme.md

 Frontmatter variables:
 - title -- entry used for left sidebar navigation
-- order -- sorts sidebar
+- order -- sorting index used for left sidebar navigation
 - permalink -- defines URL for webpage